josh-stillman/devops-for-typescript-devs/README.md

 ### Create Policy

 - Go to IAM, then Policies, then Create policy.
-- Add the following JSON, and replace the ECR Repo ARN, ECS Task Role ARN, and ECS Task Execution Role ARN:
+- Add the following JSON, and replace the ECR Repo ARN, ECS Service ARN,  and ECS Task Execution Role ARN:

 ```json
 {